schibsted/spid-tech-docs/resources/articles/sdks.md

 - [Implementing single sign-on](/implementing-sso/)
 - [Endpoints](/endpoints/)

-:title SPiD API clients/SDKs
+:title Schibsted account API clients/SDKs

 :body

-To assist you in integrating with the platform, SPiD provides officially supported API clients/SDKs.
+To assist you in integrating with the platform, Schibsted account provides officially supported API clients/SDKs.
 The SDKs implement the OAuth communication and token exchanges (including renewing expired tokens etc), as well as automating part of the API call workflow.